-Prior to CenterPoint Energy's distribution of its ownership in Reliant Energy, Inc. (formerly Reliant Resources, Inc.) (RRI) to its shareholders, the Company had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
+Prior to CenterPoint Energy's distribution of its ownership in Reliant Energy, Inc. (formerly Reliant Resources, Inc.) (RRI) to its shareholders, the Company had guaranteed certain contractual obligations of what became RRI trading subsidiary.
 Under the terms of the separation agreement between the companies, RRI agreed to extinguish all such guarantee obligations prior to separation, but when separation occurred in September 2002, RRI had been unable to extinguish all obligations.
 To secure CenterPoint Energy and the Company against obligations under the remaining guarantees, RRI agreed to provide cash or letters of credit for the benefit of the Company and CenterPoint Energy, and agreed to use commercially reasonable efforts to extinguish the remaining guarantees.
-CenterPoint Energy's current exposure under the remaining guarantees relates to the Company's guarantee of the payment by RRI of demand charges related to transportation contracts with one counterparty.
+CenterPoint Energy and the Company's current exposure under the remaining guarantees relates to the Company's guarantee of the payment by RRI of demand charges related to transportation contracts with one counterparty.
 The demand charges are approximately \$53 million per year in 2006 through 2015, \$49 million in 2016, \$38 million in 2017 and \$13 million in 2018.
 As a result of changes in market conditions, the Company's potential exposure under that guarantee currently exceeds the security provided by RRI.
-CenterPoint Energy has requested RRI to increase the amount of its existing letters of credit or, in the alternative, to obtain a release of the Company's obligations under the guarantee, and CenterPoint Energy and RRI are pursuing other alternatives.
-On June 30, 2006, the Company and the RRI trading subsidiary jointly filed a complaint at the FERC against the counterparty on our guarantee.
+CenterPoint Energy has requested RRI to increase the amount of its existing letters of credit or, in the alternative, to obtain a release of the Company's obligations under the guarantee.
+On June 30, 2006, the RRI trading subsidiary and the Company jointly filed a complaint at the FERC against the counterparty on the Company's guarantee.
 In the complaint, the RRI trading subsidiary seeks a determination by the FERC that the security held by the counterparty exceeds the level permitted by the FERC's policies.
-The complaint asks the FERC to require the counterparty to release the Company from its guarantee obligation and, in its place accept (i) a guarantee from RRI of the obligations of the RRI trading subsidiary, and (ii) letters of credit equal to (A) one year of demand charges for a transportation agreement related to a 2003 expansion of the counterparty's pipeline, and (B) three months of demand charges for three other transportation agreements held by the RRI answer to the complaint, arguing that the Company is contractually bound to continue the guarantee and that the amount of the guarantee does not violate the FERC's policies.
-The complaint is in its beginning stages, and it is presently unknown what action the FERC may take on the complaint.
+The complaint asks the FERC to require the counterparty to release the Company from its guarantee obligation and, in its place accept (i) a guarantee from RRI of the obligations of the RRI trading subsidiary, and (ii) letters of credit equal to (A) one year of demand charges for a transportation agreement related to a 2003 expansion of the counterparty's pipeline, and (B) three months of demand charges for three other transportation agreements held by the RRI trading subsidiary.
+On July 20, 2006, the counterparty filed its answer to the complaint, arguing that the Company is contractually bound to continue the guarantee, that the amount of the guarantee does not violate the FERC's policies and that the proposed substitution of credit support is not authorized under the counterparty's financing documents.
+CenterPoint Energy and the RRI trading subsidiary have filed a reply to that answer and, in response to a FERC order, the counterparty has submitted financing documents for FERC review.
+It is presently unknown what action the FERC may take on the complaint.
 The RRI trading subsidiary continues to meet its obligations under the transportation contracts.